ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 The command line of the pandoc filter to be used in the formatting process.

-If this parameter is null or empty string, "dotnet $scriptDir/FormatAST.dll" is used, where $scriptDir is the directory where this script is located.
+If this parameter is null or empty string, "dotnet $scriptDir/FilterAST.dll" is used, where $scriptDir is the directory where this script is located.
-See [about_FormatAST](about_FormatAST.md) for details about FormatAST.
+See [about_FilterAST](about_FilterAST.md) for details about FilterAST.

 This script embeds the parameters for the filter into the metadata of the source document.
 The source document and metadata are converted into AST, and the specified filter reads the AST.
 Then the filter can reference the parameters from the metadata in the input AST.

-The parameters for filter embedded in metadata are ones which are requied in the default filter, `FormatAST`.
+The parameters for filter embedded in metadata are ones which are requied in the default filter, `FilterAST`.
 So if you specify a custom filter, the filter can use those parameters via the input AST.
-See [about_FormatAST](about_FormatAST.md) for the details about parameters.
+See [about_FilterAST](about_FilterAST.md) for the details about parameters.

 |||
 |:--|:--|